 Diabetes has other risk factors besides obesity and its associated high blood pressure and high cholesterol.
 According to the Canadian Diabetes Association (CDA), people of Aboriginal, Hispanic, Asian, South Asian or African descent are at greater risk.
 Genetics are a factor, as is polycystic ovary syndrome, acanthosis nigricans (darkened patches of skin), or schizophrenia.

 Researchers all over the world are seeking ways to improve treatment of Type I diabetes.
 Scientists in Alberta have successfully developed a way to transplant eyelet cells that produce insulin back into people with diabetes.
 While this “Edmonton Protocol” works well, the procedure is limited to the availability of pancreas donations.

-Field says scientists hope to create an implant that would release insulin into the body as needed, kind of like an artificial pancreas.
+Field says scientists hope to create an implant that would release insulin into the Healthy Body as needed, kind of like an artificial pancreas.

 Type II presents a different problem.
 While science continues to improve the insulin sensitizing agents some people need to help the tissues use glucose, the best treatment for Type II diabetes is weight loss.
 And that remains challenging, even for scientists.

 “Most research for Type II is how can we get people to lose weight,” Field says.
 “We’re not doing a really great job with dealing with that.
 The most success we’ve ever had in Type II is preventing it.”